 The purpose of Phebruary Phunds is to promote non-alcoholic social activities for the student body during the month of February to fight the winter blues.

 Phebruary Phunds sponsorship is available to student organizations in good standing that would like to organize and host an event that meets the following guidelines:

 If awarded funding, organization will have to meet the following guidelines:

-The Phebruary Phunds application for 2013-14 is due by November 1, 2013 and must include a detailed budget request (excel format to be uploaded on application).
+The Phebruary Phunds application must include a detailed budget request (excel format to be uploaded on application).
 Budget should include all event expenses including, but not limited to, maintenance, rentals, sound, food, entertainment, publicity, etc.

 Applications submitted by the deadline will be reviewed by a committee.
 The committee will consist of a student from each of the following committees/departments: Business & Finance, Student Life, each Class Council/Committee, Greek Council, and a Student Activities Intern, the Director of Student Activities, and the Associate Dean of Students.
 All applicants will be required to present their event to the approval committee.
 Applicants will be contacted to schedule their presentation with the committee.
 Ideas may be partially or fully funded according to budget constraints, and events will be evaluated on their purpose, adherence to Kenyon College policy, and available funds.
 If the committee decides to fund the event, the final decision regarding funding will be made by the assigned advisor after his/her initial meeting with the organization.

-If you have any questions please contact Christina Haas, Director of Student Activities & Greek Life, at firstname.lastname@example.org.
+If you have any questions please contact Laura Kane, Director of Student Activities and Greek Life, at email@example.com.